 Billy is described as "Max’s hyper-confident, and edgy older step-brother.
 He steals girlfriends away from their boyfriends, is great at drinking games, and drives a black Camaro.
 But lurking under his apparent charisma, is a violent and unpredictable nature."

 Dr Owens is described as "a high-ranking member within the Department of Energy on a ‘clean-up’ assignment, tasked with containing the events of last year."

 Murray Bauman is played by a comedian and described as a "disgraced journalist turned conspiracy theorist who is investigating a cold case in Hawkins".

-Stranger Things Season 2 trailer breakdown and theories
+Stranger Things Season 2 theories

 Lots of theories have come from the trailers of Stranger Things season two and more specifically from the episode names.
 Here are some of those which could be classed as spoilers, even though they’re just theories.
 But if you are avoiding all things spoiler-like, you should probably stop reading now.